syncfusion-content/xamarin-docs/Xamarin/DataSource/DataSource-GettingStarted.md

 {% endhighlight %}
 {% endtabs %}
 ## Creating your first DataSource in Xamarin.Forms
 * This is how the final output will look like on iOS, Android and Windows Phone devices.
+You can also download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.Forms/Samples/DataSourceForms_GettingStarted.zip).

 ![](DataSource-GettingStarted_images/gettingstarted.png)

 * Create new **BlankApp** (Xamarin.Forms.Portable) application in**Xamarin Studio** or **Visual Studio**.